 Ok, now we know from experience that "what goes up, must come down".
 So, let's climb to the top of a tall building and drop a rock.
 What happens?
 Initially, for just an instant, the rock is not moving, but then it falls, and as it falls it speeds up---it is accelerating.
 Not only that, it is accelerating at a specific rate.
 This is shown in Fig 4.2:

 After one second (t = 1s), the rock is moving at a velocity of 10 m/s, after two seconds (t = 2 s) the rock is moving with a velocity of 20 m/s.
 We can write this as an equation: v = 10 x t.
 Using this equation, we know that if t = 4 s, then v = 40 m/s.
 Ok, so velocity is measured in meters per second (or kilometers per second, or kilometers per hour, or miles per hour, etc.).
 The "10" in our equation (which is actually 9.8) has to have the weird units of m/s2 ("meters per second squared") to get the units on the equation to work out.
 This "10" is called the gravitational acceleration constant, abbreviated "g".
 So, in actuality, the equation is v = gt.
 And "g" depends on the local gravity.
 On Jupiter "g" is bigger, on the moon "g" is smaller.
 On the Earth g = 9.8 m/s2.
+Of course, with an atmosphere, you cannot continue to go faster and faster as you fall, you eventually reach something called "terminal velocity," where the friction caused by your motion pushes back against your motion.
+A real world example of how the air causes friction is this Space Shuttle re-entry video.

 This gravitational constant also is what determines your weight!
 In fact, weight = mass x g.
 Let's be more general now, and revert to calling "g" the acceleration, abbreviated by "a".
 Now our equation becomes w = ma.
 And, calling weight the "force of gravity", abbreviated by "F", we get the equation F = ma.
 This is the second of Newton's laws that we listed above: force = mass x acceleration.
 A "Force" is something that tries to change the acceleration of a mass.
 When you jump up into the air (to dunk a basketball), the force of gravity changes your acceleration: you go up for a while all the time slowing, stop, then go back down, accelerating as you fall.
 This force of gravity is what keeps the planets orbiting around the Sun on elliptical orbits.
 But this is just part of the explanation (and it was Newton that developed and used the theory of gravity to explain Kepler's laws).